stackrox/collector/docs/troubleshooting.md

 Whenever in doubt about performance implications of your changes, there is an option to run a benchmark against the PR and compare the results with the known baseline numbers.
-To do that add a "run-benchmark" label to the PR, the performance comparison will be reported via commentary to the PR with metrics for CPU utilization and memory consumption.
+To do that, add a "run-benchmark" label to the PR.
+The performance comparison will be reported via commentary to the PR with metrics for CPU utilization and memory consumption.
 Along with the median values for each resource a p-value sign will be reported, which could be interpreted as